tetayl/mermaid_studio/README.md

 # Mermaid Studio (Python UI)

-A lightweight desktop GUI for Mermaid diagrams, built with Python + Tkinter.
+A lightweight desktop GUI for **Mermaid diagrams**, built with **Python + Tkinter**.
 It provides a simple two-pane interface: a text editor on the left for Mermaid code and a live rendered preview on the right.

+Mermaid Studio is designed to be **fast, offline-friendly, and minimal** — a native alternative to browser or Electron-based editors.

 ![Mermaid Studio Screenshot](Screenshot.png)
+*Main window with default light theme and an example.*

 ---

 ## ✨ Features

-- Write and edit Mermaid flowcharts, sequence diagrams, and more.
+- **Write and edit Mermaid code** for flowcharts, sequence diagrams, Gantt charts, ER diagrams, and more.
-- Render diagrams to PNG with one click (via mermaid-cli).
-- Save and open .mmd files.
-- Export rendered PNGs.
+- **Instant PNG rendering** via [mermaid-cli](https://github.com/mermaid-js/mermaid-cli).
+- **Auto-render mode** with adjustable delay.
+- **Light and Dark UI themes** with synchronized preview backgrounds.
+- **Selectable Mermaid diagram theme** (Default, Forest, Dark, Neutral).
+- **Optional “Sketch” mode** for a hand-drawn look when supported.
+- **Save prompt before exit** if unsaved edits are detected.
+- **Recent file history** under *File → Recent*.
+- **Error highlighting** and inline log viewer for Mermaid parser messages.
+- **Zoomable and pannable preview pane** with reset-to-fit button.
-- Configurable mmdc path.
+- **Configurable mmdc path** and Puppeteer Chrome binary.
-- Simple, dependency-light Python desktop app (no Electron).
+- **Lightweight** — pure Python + Pillow, no Electron or webserver.

 ---